ur-whitelab/hoomd-tf/README.md

-# Tensorflow Plugin
+# TensorFlow Plugin

-This plugin allows using tensorflow to compute forces in a simulation or to compute other quantities, like collective variables to fit a potential for coarse-graining.
+This plugin allows using TensorFlow to compute forces in a simulation or to compute other quantities, like collective variables to fit a potential for coarse-graining.
 You must first construct your tensorlfow graph using the `tensorflow_plugin.graph_builder` class and